wix-incubator/ui-autotools/packages/schema-extract/README.md

 Schema extract transforms code files into [JSON-Schema](https://json-schema.org/) schemas.
 Schema extraction is a necessary step to create automated documentation for your code.

-It is composed of two parts, the **schema-extract** and **linker**.
+It is composed of two parts, the **ts transformer** and **linker**.

 ## Playground
-The `schema-extract` package has a playground that transforms your code to a schema as you type it.
+The `schema-extract` package has a playground that allows live editing of your code and transforms it to a schema and displays the results as you type it.
-To use the playground simply install `ui-autotools` and go to `/packages/schema-playground` and run `yarn start`.

 ## Usage